 Discover the story of Cork’s cinematic heritage with the Cork Film Trail.

-Between Festival screenings, explore a series of vibrant, interactive installations across Cork city centre.
-From the very first Cork International Film Festival in 1956, through seven decades of evolving projector technology, to the famous filmmakers and industry icons who have visited Cork, the Trail brings the city’s film history to life in a fun and immersive way.
+From the very first Cork International Film Festival in 1956, through seven decades of evolving projector technology, to the famous filmmakers and industry icons who have visited Cork, during the 70th Festival in November 2025, the Cork Film Trail brought he city’s film history to life in a fun and immersive way.

-Follow the Trail through iconic locations such as Cork City Hall, ARC Cinema, To Have & To Hold at The Metropole Hotel, The Irish Examiner, Cook Street, Irish Examiner Office (Oliver Plunkett St) and Cork Kent Train Station.
-Each stop offers short podcasts and QR codes linking to the CIFF Digital Archive, so you can dive deeper into Cork’s cinematic past and explore decades of Festival brochures, programme highlights, and quirky historic insights.
+Visitors followed the Trail through iconic locations such as Cork City Hall, ARC Cinema, To Have & To Hold at The Metropole Hotel, The Irish Examiner, Cook Street, Irish Examiner Office (Oliver Plunkett St) and Cork Kent Train Station.
+Each stop offered short podcasts and QR codes linking to the CIFF Digital Archive, so visitors could dive deeper into Cork’s cinematic past and explore decades of Festival brochures, programme highlights, and quirky historic insights.

 Presented in collaboration with